 By LEE BRECHEEN, Special to the Journal

-Part II of our Playoffs In Depth preview takes a look at first-round matchups involving local teams in Division I of the Select side of the playoffs.
+Today we preview local 5A playoff teams in Division I of the Non-Select side of the playoffs.

 Contact Lee at LBrecheen@aol.com